ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Internally, I began to wonder the following:

-_Is Rajat trying to hint that John Wallace took my internet connection down, and perhaps had me investigated, knowing the risk would be that I wasn't a criminal and they had no actual evidence, but, since he likes taking risks..._
+_Is Cortez trying to hint that John Feeney took my internet connection down, and perhaps had me investigated, knowing the risk would be that I wasn't a criminal and they had no actual evidence, but, since he likes taking risks..._

 Also,

-_Is Rajat trying to again as I suspected last week "look out" for another Indian guy?
+_Is Cortez trying to again as I suspected last week "look out" for another Indian guy?
 If so, why wouldn't he be an adult about it, as well as my boss' boss, and just be direct if there was any issue?_

 Felt, shady, to me.

 ...

-Another onboarding meeting, and one I was anticipating learning a lot about being that I had no perception prior to Weber-Aufderhar about the "insurance indsutry" in general, was the onboarding meeting for the insurance department.
+Another onboarding meeting, and one I was anticipating learning a lot about being that I had no perception prior to Runolfsdottir Group about the "insurance indsutry" in general, was the onboarding meeting for the insurance department.

-Given what Rajat just said, as well as my suspicions, as well as wondering "how does a white C level not use proper english in online documents", I was looking forward to this meeting because it was to be led by John Wallace, the CIO himself.
+Given what Cortez just said, as well as my suspicions, as well as wondering "how does a white C level not use proper english in online documents", I was looking forward to this meeting because it was to be led by John Feeney, the CIO himself.

-John Wallace did not lead the meeting, and instead sent a female subordinate to do so in his stead.
+John Feeney did not lead the meeting, and instead sent a female subordinate to do so in his stead.
 She was nice and informative, but his lack of presence wasn't the weirdest thing about the meeting.

-I was onboarding with about 4-5 other people, all outside of my new team led by Eloise, so these were the only meetings I had with them, but I had had a few by that time.
+I was onboarding with about 4-5 other people, all outside of my new team led by Kandis, so these were the only meetings I had with them, but I had had a few by that time.

 This meeting had one extra screen waiting in the google hangout.
 I remember thinking it was odd; the camera seemed positioned somewhere near the ceiling and was pointed down towards the floor.
 I believe the name tag read "Chicago office."
 I, and the rest of the onboarders, at one point identify that there's an "extra" camera, at which point, something moves on the camera, and it's clear the camera is pointing down - at the _top_ of a young blonde woman's head.